Azure/azure-sdk-for-js/documentation/writing_tests.md

 #### On the usage of before, beforeEach, after and afterEach

 Mocha's `before` and `beforeEach` are methods that allow you to specify functions that should be executed either before all of the tests run or before each test runs, respectively.
-Similarly, `after` and `afterEach` exist so that developers can specify functions that should be executed after all tests run or after each test runs, respectively.
+Similarly, `after` and `afterEach` exist so that developers can specify functions that should be executed after all tests run or after each test runs.

 We recommend using `beforeEach` rather than `before`, just as much as we recommend using `afterEach` rather than `after`.
 The idea is that each test case should not depend on a state that is shared with other tests.
 Use `beforeEach` to execute tasks that will prepare the resources needed for each test to run cleanly, and `afterEach` to tear down or clean those settings before the next test runs.

 `before` and `after` can be used to define or create heavy resources that could cleanly be used by more than one test.
 We will see some examples below.

-A discouraged example of `before` and `after` ([source](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/template/template/test/internal/beforeAfter.spec.ts#L12)):
+This discouraged example of `before` and `after` shows that neither clients nor stateful objects should be assigned in these functions ([source](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/template/template/test/internal/beforeAfter.spec.ts#L12)):

 ```ts
 describe.skip("Discouraged example of `before` and `after`", function() {